Nordlien/PhotoTags-Synchronizer/docs/problems/index.md

 ## Longitude and Latitude
 Old digital cameras don’t have GPS but all modern camera phones have, however, on many phones saving the Longitude and Latitude into the media file is by default turned off, because of GDPR or other reasons of protection.

 If you have a GPS tracker that saves GPS history in KML or json format, you can import this history into the applications.
-If you have turned on Google Maps to store GPS history, then you sould be able to download it as KML and json file(s).
+If you have turned on Google Maps to store GPS history, then you should be able to download it as KML and json file(s).

 Google this:
 - How do I download Google Location History?